 In scenario A, a decent but not perfect Catholic dies.
 He goes to purgatory to pay off the remaining sin of his debt to God.
 After a time the debt is paid, he goes to be with God in heaven.

 In scenario B, the end times are imminent and Jesus raptures believers into heaven.
 The remaining people on earth begin to experience God’s wrath.
-An individual decides to believe in and follow Christ.
+An individual then decides to believe in and follow Christ.
 After her profession of faith, she dies and goes to be with God in heaven.

-In our first scenario, the Catholic is paying for their own sins in purgatory.
+In our first scenario, the Catholic is paying for his own sins in purgatory.
 How can this be, given that the Bible is clear that Jesus endured God’s wrath and took all of our sins, in our place, for those who believe in Him?
 How can someone pay for any of their own sins for entrance into heaven?

 In the second scenario, the rapture occurs and takes believers from the earth, and then God’s wrath ensues on an unbelieving world.
 How can someone endure God’s wrath on their own behalf, change their mind about Him, die and enter into heaven when Jesus already and completely took God’s wrath for believers?